 We Can Help With All Kinds of Study Skills, Including:

 - Time Management

-Getting a good grade on a project or exam is one thing, but there’s much more to success than numbers alone.
+Passing a test or exam is one thing, but there’s more to success in school than grades alone.
 That’s why our study skills experts in the Edmonton region ensure the bigger picture is accounted for.
-We have specially designed our program to make certain your son or daughter is well prepared for the mounting course loads and expectations to come.
+Our program has been developed to focus on successfully preparing your son or daughter for the heavier workloads and expectations ahead.
 This involves teaching effective study strategies and goal-setting techniques that can be put to work time and again.

 - How to use active listening.

-- Understanding and tackling university admissions requirements, including the university essay.
+- Getting to understand university admissions requirements, including the university admission essay.

 - Job interviewing techniques and how to write an impactful cover letter and resume.